DJPlaya/Kigen-AC-Redux/CONTRIBUTING.md

 # Work in Progress

-All Nouns and proper Names must be capitalized
+Use the new Syntax and dont forget to optimize every bit of Code All Nouns and proper Names must be capitalized
 Global Variables must be marked with g_
-Variable Names must contain the Data Type and each Word must be capitalized like this: bool bEyetestEnabled
+Variable Names must contain the Data Type and each Word must be capitalized like this: bool bEyetestEnabled All Convars must be Hooked, the Function name must begin with ConVarChanged_

+Update Information go like this:

++Added WIP Update System
+*Updated Syntax
+-Removed Backcheck Function

 --------------------------------------